Adyen/adyen-swift-public-api-diff/Tests/IntegrationTests/Resources/expected-reference-changes-swift-interface-private.md

 /**
 Changes:
-- Changed type from `ReferencePackage.OpenSpiConformingClass.CustomAssociatedType` to `T` */
+- Modified type from `ReferencePackage.OpenSpiConformingClass.CustomAssociatedType` to `T` */
 ```